David Fetter Publications for Brass

 Hear a performance of this arrangement by the Ellicott City Trombone Choir in 2009 conducted by the arranger.

-Bass Lines for Bass Trombone by David Fetter – $7.00
+Bass Lines for Unaccompanied Bass Trombone by David Fetter – $20.00

 Bass Lines for unaccompanied bass trombone, composed in 1993, consists of four intentionally difficult etudes.
-Available from Hickey’s Music Center.
+Available from Cherry Classics Music $20.00-$30.00

 Boogie-Woogie exploits a traditional left-hand piano figure, taking it through all keys, like an elaborate warm-up.

-Spain was given its world premiere by Blair Bollinger, Bass Trombone of the Philadelphia Orchestra, at Temple University in 1996.
+Spain was given its world premiere by Blair Bollinger, Bass Trombone of the Philadelphia Orchestra, in 1996 at Temple University.
 His recording of Spain is found on his CD Fancy Free, which is available from TAP Music Sales.
-Ilan Morgenstern, Bass Trombone of the San Antonio Symphony Orchestra, performed Spain as a contest piece when he won Second Prize in the WAMSO Young Artists Competition, sponsored by the Minnesota Orchestra Volunteer Association.
-A performance of Spain has been posted on YouTube by bass trombonist Jed Hollerbach and many others..
+Spain has been posted online by many others.

 Flowing is a minimalist challenge requiring concentration, breath control, and stamina, with long flowing patterns, slurs through the middle register, and references to rhythms found in the music of Charles Ives.